Call for Abstract

 Obstetric anesthesia or obstetric anesthesiology, otherwise known as ob-gyn anesthesia or ob-gyn anesthesiology is a sub-specialty of anesthesiology that provides peripartum analgesia for labor and anesthesia for cesarean deliveries.
 Administration of anesthesia for obstetric and non-obstetric surgery during pregnancy has always been a challenge to the attending anesthesiologists.
 An obstetric anesthesiologist's practice may comprise to a great extent of overseeing pain amid vaginal deliveries and regulating anesthesia for cesarean areas; in any case, the scope is extending to include anesthesia for both maternal as well as fetal procedures.
 Obstetric anesthetists are broadly utilized in the midst of the work pain.
 Bupivacaine is the foremost usually utilized medicine that makes the more prominent tangible square.

-- Track 15-4Ex Utero Intrapartum Treatment (EXIT) Procedure
+- Track 14-4Ex Utero Intrapartum Treatment (EXIT) Procedure

-Reproductive Endocrinology is the complete study of female hormone system from adolescence through menopause with the functions of infertility, pituitary and ovaries.
-It enfolds zones for example, early embryonic development, gametogenesis, reproductive advancement, fertilization, pregnancy, endocrinology of reproduction, control of multiplication, reproductive immunology.
+Reproductive Endocrinology is the total investigation of female hormone framework from youth through menopause with the elements of pituitary, ovaries, and infertility.
+It encloses zones, for instance, early embryonic development, gametogenesis, reproductive progression, fertilization, pregnancy, endocrinology of reproduction, reproductive immunology.
 It is related to the control and function of the different endocrine glands in women, the effects of reproductive events on the endocrine system, and the consequences of endocrine disorders on reproduction.